Carl Koller Memorial Research Grant Submission Criteria

 - The amount of the award will not exceed $200,000.

 - All requests for funds will be considered, and the committee retains the right to divide the available funds in any manner it deems appropriate with agreement of the investigators involved.

 - The research proposal must be concerned with an original idea or concept (i.e., has not been done before).
 The research must be carried out primarily by the applicant.
 Assistance by or collaboration with other academic faculty or staff anesthesiologists is permitted; these secondary investigators must be identified in the application.

 - The grant requests can be for clinical research projects or research using laboratory animals.

 Please refer to the Carl Koller Memorial Research Grant Priorities, determined by ASRA leadership for this cycle, which are recommended but not required.
 This does not mean that you cannot apply for an area of research outside the scope of the priorities listed.
-The cycle for the grant awards is April 2018 - April 2020.

 Letters of intent are limited to 1 page, not including biosketch.
 This high-level, succinct overview will encompass critical objectives, resources requested, and outcomes to be achieved.
 The ASRA Committee on Research will review all LOIs to ensure they meet grant objectives.
 Submitters of accepted projects will then be asked to submit a full grant proposal.

 - Objectives of the proposed clinical trial and hypothesis to be tested